First, SecondAll Classroom Lessons

 by Jennifer M. Bay-Williams and Sherri L. Martinie

-In Daniil Kharms’s First, Second (Farrar, Straus and Giroux, 1996), four travelers meet up on a journey.
+In Daniil Kharms’s First, Second, four travelers meet up on a journey.
 One man is very tall, another very short, and the other two are average height.
 In this lesson, students are given information about how many paces it takes three men of different heights to go a given distance.
 Students represent the information in three ways—on T-charts, as graphs, and with equations.
 This story offers a wonderful opportunity to contribute to students’ understanding of algebra and also further their understanding of proportional reasoning.
-Jennifer M. Bay-Williams and Sherri L. Martinie are the authors of the forthcoming book Math and Literature, Grades 6–8, which will be published by Math Solutions Publications in fall 2004.
+Jennifer M. Bay-Williams and Sherri L. Martinie are the authors of the forthcoming book Math and Literature, Grades 6–8.

 After reading Daniil Kharms’s First, Second to a class of eighth graders, I wrote the following on the board:

 A tall man, an average man, and a short man each walked with different length paces.
 The tall man walked five meters in five paces.
 The average man walked two meters in five paces.
 The short man walked two meters in ten paces.

 I asked, “How do the distances and paces of each man compare with one another?”
 After a long silence I said, “It happens sometimes that we don’t know where to start.
 What could we do to make the travelers easier to compare?”